spinningideas/client-store/README.md

 ## Features

-- Provides ability to store (on the client-side in web browsers) structured data like a database containing tables and rows of data in a tabular format.
+- Provides ability to store (on the client-side withing web based applications) structured data like a database containing tables and rows of data in a tabular format.
-- Supports query operations and standard CRUD operations.
+- Supports query operations and standard CRUD operations (basic create/read(query)/update/delete capabilities).
-- Provides basic insert/update/delete/query capabilities with no dependencies.
 - The structured data is stored as serialized JSON in the selected storage engine (localStorage, sessionStorage, or a custom storage engine).

-# License
+# Feature Roadmap

-- Licensed: MIT license
+1. Add tests for the pagingation and sorting features in query.
+2. Implement support to store JSON objects and arrays as column values.
+3. Create a GitHub Actions workflow to automatically run these tests on pull requests
+4. Add GitHub action to automatically build and publish the package to npm on push to main
+5. Add GitHub Pages to host the documentation
+6. Add support for IndexedDB
+7. Add support for remote storage engines
+8. Add support for in-memory storage
+9. Add support for sync to remote storage engines

 ## Installation